 Dr. Schüssler called his method of treatment "biochemistry", because the chemical connections of the human biology are considered.
 In english the healing method is often called biochemic cell salts.

-R A SCHWALLER de LUBICZ: 1887 -1961
+SCHWALLER de LUBICZ, Rene Adolphe: 1887 -1961

 To summarize any persons life is antithetical to life itself.
-But as humans we do this to chisel a material record of the soul that once liminted the vast essence to the condensed physical body, for a time, and affected the material reality in this way.
+But as humans we do this to chisel a material record of the soul that once limited the vast essence to the condensed physical body, for a time, and affected the material reality in this way.
 Following, is offered a summary of the man R A Schwaller.
 To know who he was in his vastness, one must look to his works.

-source: Translator's Preface of The Temple In Man -1977 English Translation- Robert and Carol Lawlor
+| source: Translator's Preface of The Temple In Man -1977 English Translation- Robert and Carol Lawlor |

 In 1949 an unusually large academic controversy began in the renowned Department of Egyptology of the College de France, Paris.
 It was was created by the book The Temple In Man.
 Rene Adolphe Schwaller, author of the book, was born in France.
 At the age of eighteen, after having completed his apprenticeship in pharmaceutical chemistry, he went to Paris.
 There he studied modern chemistry, physics and every alchemical text he could get his hands on.
 He was for a time a painter and student of Matisse and himself inflenced many artist in Paris at the time.
 One such was Prince O.V. de Lubicz Milosz who in 1919 conferred his family title on Schwaller as a means of expressing his admiration and gratitude.